opnsense/docs/source/manual/how-tos/caddy.rst

 Using Access Lists and Basic Auth in the Domain this Handler matches on is not recommended.

-An example Caddyfile would look like this:
+An example Caddyfile could look like this:

 .. code::